ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 `200 OK` response was returned with successfully set item.unit.value structure.

-Item.unit.value.currency and Item.unit.value.valueAddedTaxIncluded must correspond to the values of contract.value.
+`Item.unit.value.currency` must correspond to the value of `contract.value.currency`.
+`Item.unit.value.valueAddedTaxIncluded` should be `False`.

 Setting contract signature date